-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to chloride, as is required in this General Permit, are expected to meet the translated NAL.
-Therefore, compliance with this General Permit’s requirements is consistent with the assumptions and requirements of the Upper Santa Clara River Chloride TMDL and is sufficient to achieve the assigned WLA.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to chloride, as is required in this General Permit, are expected to meet the translated numeric action level.
+Therefore, compliance with this General Permit’s requirements is consistent with the assumptions and requirements of the Upper Santa Clara River Chloride TMDL and is sufficient to achieve the assigned waste load allocation.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that identify on-site sources of chloride through the required pollutant source assessment shall compare all non-visible sampling and analytical results to the chloride NAL.
-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs begin implemented and identify a strategy in the site’s SWPPP to prevent potential exceedances of the NAL in the future.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the NAL.
+Responsible Dischargers that identify on-site sources of chloride through the required pollutant source assessment shall compare all non-visible sampling and analytical results to the chloride numeric action level.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs implemented and identify a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action level in the future.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site-specific information about exceedances of the numeric action level.

-The Upper Santa Clara River Chloride TMDL assigns the WLA to Responsible Dischargers upon the effective date of the TMDL.
-Because the TMDL did not specify a final compliance deadline for construction stormwater dischargers, the NAL is applicable upon the effective date of this General Permit.
+The Upper Santa Clara River Chloride TMDL assigns the waste load allocation to Responsible Dischargers upon the effective date of the TMDL.
+Because the TMDL did not specify a final compliance deadline for construction stormwater dischargers, the numeric action level is applicable upon the effective date of this General Permit.

 c.
 Diazinon TMDLs